top of page

 Happiness as a Problem to Be Solved

-‘Living in the realms of our minds in search of the ultimate answer to becoming happier may be where are continuing to set ourselves up for seeking something that we will never find’ ~ Claire Thompson
+‘Living in the realms of our minds in search of the ultimate answer to becoming happier may be where are continuing to set ourselves up for seeking something that we will never find’ - Claire Thompson

-This was truly a break through moment for me, when I came to see that every time I stepped into the forests undistracted and present I felt at home, purposeful and connected without needing to do anything at all.
+This was truly a break through moment for me, when I came to see that every time I stepped into the forests undistracted and present, I felt at home, purposeful and connected without needing to do anything at all.
 We are a part of nature and to extract ourselves is to leave a part of us behind.

 Have you ever wandered lonely through the woods?
-And everything there feels just as it should You're part of the life there You're part of something good
+And everything there feels just as it should.
+You're part of the life there, you're part of something good.
+Have you ever wandered lonely through the woods? - Avett Brothers, Have You Ever

-For me Yoga Nidra is another way of accessing the innate bliss/joy that I hold inside.
+For me Yoga Nidra is another way of accessing the innate joy that I hold inside.
 All that is required is that I drop any agenda or seeking and simply rest back into the simplicity of just being.

 ‘The practice of iRest will not create joy.
 Joy is already inside you, waiting to be released.
 Joy exists independently from any other state of your mind or body.
 Joy exists without a reason.
 Joy just is.
 Like your ability to learn a language or to love another human being, joy is a natural capacity that’s yours at birth.
-That joy is your birthrite explains why, even in the midst of pain and suffering, loss and grief, sadness and depression, you can still feel joy.
+That joy is your birthright explains why, even in the midst of pain and suffering, loss and grief, sadness and depression, you can still feel joy.
 Joy is always present, waiting to be experienced in the midst of what is, no matter what is.’ ~ Richard Miller

 Witnessing and Pure Awareness

-This stage arrives during the opposites exploration in an iRest practice and is an opportunity to explore moving from the subjectivity of ‘I’ to the objectivity of awareness.
+The witnessing stage usually arrives after the opposites exploration and is an opportunity to explore moving from the subjectivity of ‘I’ to the objectivity of awareness.
 It can be incredibly powerful, especially when working with very strong emotions, sensations and experiences, to be able to step in and out of being the experiencer and the witness of the experience.
-And whilst the latter can sound a little like dissociation the idea is not to detach from the experience permanently but rather to breathe a little space between you and your emotions, like a buffer, providing an opportunity to work on broadening and widening the window of tolerance.
-It can be incredibly useful to be able to step out of the direct experience of an emotion and observe how it is unfolding in terms of thoughts, sensations and experience from a more objective position as the witness.
-With some practice and over time it might begin to be possible to find the part of you that is always at ease even during times of challenge, an absolute godsend in these difficult times.
+Both in terms of learning to be more embodied if we tend to dissociate and learning to healthily detach a little if we tend to become too embroiled in our thoughts and feelings.
+To become the witness is not to detach from the experience permanently but rather the practice of breathing a little space, a buffer if you will, between our emotions and ourselves.
+It can provide an opportunity to work on broadening and widening our window of tolerance and can be incredibly useful in helping us to observe how an emotion is unfolding in terms of thoughts and sensations from a more objective position as the witness.

 Carly x

-Sign up to receive monthly yoga nidra recordings: www.patreon.com/wildwomanclub
+Sign up to receive monthly yoga nidra recordings and take my Yoga Nidra course: www.patreon.com/wildwomanclub

-Try one of my yoga nidras on Insight Timer: https://insighttimer.com/moonforestflow More information: www.moonforestflow.com/yoganidra
+Try one of my yoga nidras on Insight Timer: https://insighttimer.com/moonforestflow

 Links: